slv-ai/YumQuest/readme.md

   ## Running the Application

-1.Install the required dependencies
+1.Place your OPENAI API KEY IN .env file and Install the required dependencies
  - pip install psycopg2-binary python-dotenv
  - pip install pgcli

-2.first run the docker-compose
+2.To initialize and run PostgreSQL,Elasticsearch,Streamlit,grafana
+   - docker-compose build
    - docker-compose up

-3.Run index.py file
+3.To run PostgreSQL locally,
    -  export POSTGRES_HOST="localhost"

+4.To ingest the script
    -  python index.py

   ## Code
 The code for the application is in the app folder: